How IT Pros use Ansible

 • Each tasks file serves a specific purpose and contains the declaration of the actions we want to perform or state we want the machines to be in

-• Here is the Ansible module index by category for easy tasks creation
+• Here is the Ansible module index by category, that you can use when creating tasks

-• Handlers are by default executed at the end of the whole play.
-Have a look at controlling-when-handlers-run for changing that behavior
+• 'Handlers' are by default executed at the end of the whole 'playbook'.
+To change that behavior, have a look at controlling-when-handlers-run

 # tasks/nginx_config.yml